Ningyocho, Tokyo

 Famous for their Wagyu meals, Imahan dates back to 1895.
 They specialize in sukiyaki, but also prepare the beef in various different ways.

-I can’t comment on actually eating at their restaurant because I haven’t, but they also sell the Wagyu at their meat shop.
-We were gifted a box and it was nothing short of amazing.
+We were also gifted a box of their beef and it was nothing short of amazing.
 We used it to make Kansai-style sukiyaki - here’s a video of that.

 Itadaki